GirijaMishra8077/si2026-analog-notebook-GirijaMishra/m2k-labs/README.md

 The divider produced approximately 1.5 V under no-load conditions.
 The output voltage decreased with heavier loads due to the Thévenin resistance.

-The current was measured using multimeter and was found to be 0.94 mA, which is nearly same as target value.
+The current was measured using multimeter and was found to be 0.94 mA, which is nearly same as target value of 1 mA.

 ## Conclusion